 IS MORE LIGHT ALWAYS BETTER?

 Given that combat conditions are continually changing, it is nearly always better to have more light available, since it provides greater reach, greater situational awareness, enhanced target identification capability, and enhanced domination through light.
 However, sometimes more light can be detrimental.
 Here’s why:

 - In close-quarter situations an excessively bright light can bounce off walls, windows, mirrors, and other reflective surfaces and into your eyes, dangerously degrading your own night-adapted vision.

 - Higher light output usually requires more power, meaning more batteries, which can add weight to your WeaponLight.
 More weight means a heavier, less maneuverable weapon.
 The more your gear weighs, the more energy you expend transporting it, which can add up in combat conditions and training exercises.

 - High-output WeaponLights typically don't run as long as lower-output lights powered by the same number of batteries.
 A shorter runtime means you'll consume more batteries and may necessitate carrying more spare batteries on missions.

-In high-stress situations, when there's no time to think, just to react, operating your WeaponLight needs to be second nature.
+Switch Selection In high-stress situations, when there’s no time to think, just react, operating your WeaponLight needs to be second nature.
 An ergonomic, intuitive, fail-safe switch on your light is critical.
-You need one that turns on when you need it, off when you don't, and won't accidentally activate and give you away.
-A switch that does all of these things, and allows you to operate your light without sacrificing your shooting grip, is about as good as it gets.
+You need one that turns on when you need it, off when you don't, and won’t accidentally activate and give away your location.
+A switch that does all of these things, and allows you to operate your light without sacrificing a fundamental shooting grip, meets all the necessary criteria.
 Every SureFire WeaponLight gives you all of the above.